JonathanKumar95/learning/README.md

 #Sample Heading
-This is a sample repository for learning purposes.
+This is a sample repository for learning purposes

+##Second Heading.